-To make things even more complicated for you, I am now going to tell you how Ontology will eventually have two different cryptocurrencies!
-The main coin is the Ontology coin, which is sometimes called ONT for short.
+To make things even more complicated for you, I have to tell you that Ontology will eventually have two different cryptocurrencies.
+The main coin is the Ontology coin that is called ONT for short.

-In total, there will be 1 billion ONT coins and no more will be created after this amount is reached.
+There will be 1 billion ONT coins, in total, and no more will be created after this amount is reached.
 As the ONT crypto is still in its early days, it is currently a NEP-5 token that is compatible with the NEO blockchain.

 This is similar to ERC-20 tokens, which are only compatible with the Ethereum blockchain.
 Once the Ontology MainNet launch takes place, the ONT token will then be swapped over for a new coin that is unique to the Ontology blockchain.

-Once the MainNet launch happens, there will be a second cryptocurrency called Ontology Gas (ONG), making Ontology a dual-token platform.
-The purpose of ONG is similar to NEO’s GAS token, which essentially allows people to earn transaction fees when they help keep the blockchain operational.
+Once the MainNet launch happens, the second cryptocurrency called Ontology Gas (ONG) will be released as well, making Ontology a dual-token platform.
+The purpose of ONG is similar to NEO’s GAS token that essentially allows people to earn transaction fees when they help keep the blockchain operational.

-So now that you know about the two-token system, the next part of my Ontology coin guide is going to look at how transactions work.
+So now that you know about the two-token system, the next part of this Ontology coin guide is going to focus on transactions.